Meet the Corrosion Specialist – This Month, David Horrocks (FICorr)

 11 Questions in 11 Minutes

 It’s that time again when we get to ‘Meet the Corrosion Specialist’.
-This month we spoke with David Horrocks, Materials Engineer at BAM Nuttall Ltd., Chairman PDTC at the Institute of Corrosion, and Chairman of the training committee at NHSS19a Highways England.
+This month we spoke with David Horrocks, Materials Engineer at BAM Nuttall Ltd., Chairman at the Institute of Corrosion, and Chairman of the training committee at NHSS19a Highways England.
 David is also a Fellow of ICorr.

 As ever, we posed 11 questions for David to answer, encouraging him to invite us into his professional and private life.
 Here’s what he had to say.